-The migraine treatment can not only help relieve the symptoms but also can avoid the risk of a future attack.
+The migraine treatment can help relieve the symptoms and avoid the risk of a future attack.

-There are two broad categories of medications available for migraine:
+There are two broad categories of medications available:

 - Preventive Medications: These medications can reduce the pain and frequency of migraines when taken regularly.

-- Pain-relieving Medications: These medications relieve the symptoms and are used during a migraine attack.
+- Pain-relieving Medications: These medications relieve the symptoms during a migraine attack.

 Let us now have a brief discussion on the above-listed categories of medications:

 Antidepressants can help prevent the risk of migraines.
-Example: Amitriptyline
+Example: Amitriptyline, Aripiprazole (Arijoy 5mg)

 - Weight gain